Stringer's Ridge: History

 Three hills make up Stringer's Ridge, a view so strategic that it was the site of the first Union invasion of Chattanooga.
 On June 7, 1862, Brigadier General James S. Negley's forces bombed Chattanooga from this ridge.
 The Confederate forces had control of the city until General John T. Wilder's Union army took the ridge named for Captain William Stringer.

-In the years 2007 and 2008, Chattanooga's North Shore was threatened by the potential development of 500 condos on Stringer's Ridge.
-The objection to such a proposal led to The Trust for Public Land campaign to purchase 37 acres on Stringer's Ridge.
+In the years 2007 and 2008, 500 condominiums were planned on Stringer's Ridge.
+To block the development, The Trust for Public Land campaigned to purchase 37 acres on Stringer's Ridge.
 The landowner of the 37 acres also agreed to donate an additional 55 acres of adjacent property to the conservation effort.
 In 2009, the Tennessee River Gorge Trust became the conservation easement holder on the entire 92 acres.

 The City of Chattanooga directly received ownership of the original 37 acres on Stringer's Ridge.
 Since 2011, the ownership of the remaining 55 acres has been transferred to the City of Chattanooga.
 However, the Tennessee River Gorge Trust continues to hold a conservation easement on all 92 acres.